What happens when the inspector finds a problem?

 Record and monitor

 A Category C entry is an observation or minor finding that does not pose an immediate or future risk but is worth noting.
-No mandatory action timescale is set, but it must be recorded in the report.
+No mandatory action timescale applies, but the finding must be recorded in the examination report and monitored at subsequent examinations.

 Required actions